-How NAEP Results are Reported
+How NAEP Results Are Reported

 The National Assessment of Educational Progress provides the only nationally representative report on student achievement in a variety of subjects.
-The primary means for public release of NAEP results is a printed summary report known as The Nation's Report Card.
-This report is also available on a dedicated website: http://nationsreportcard.gov.
-Both resources provide detailed information on the nature of the assessment, the demographics of the students who participate, and the assessment results.
+Starting in 2013, NAEP results will be published mainly online, on a website that will give the public access to an interactive version of the report card.
+An executive summary will be available in print to accompany the online data.
+The online resource provides detailed information on the nature of the assessment, the demographics of the students who participate, and the assessment results.